stiglyt/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

    ![Configuration is highlighted in the left-hand menu of the Function App blade.](media/function-app-toll-booth-configuration-menu.png "Function App menu")

 4. Using the **Secret Uri** values from the deployment outputs page you opened at the end of the previous task, update the application settings values for the function app.
-Use the table below for the name-value pairs to use when updating the secrets.
-You only need to update the `{xxxSecretUri}` token with the **Value** field for each secret, and can leave the other fields at their default values.
+Use the table below for the name-value pairs to use when editing the secrets.
+You only need to update the `{xxxSecretUri}` token with the **Value** field for each secret and leave the other fields at their default values.

    |                          |                         |
    | ------------------------ | ----------------------- |